Maybe you call it “moving” or “transferring”; in the military, they call it a “change of station.”

 I had spent most of my middle- and high-school life trying to fit in – trying to be appreciated for those that I didn’t even care for.
 Now, I was in my 20s and “finding myself,” only I wasn’t actually doing that.
 Instead, I was so scared that I wasn’t going to fit in ANYWHERE, that I didn’t even try (the depression + anxiety was truly massive at this time in my life).
 Then, after 2-3 years of not trying, I’d move again + hope I’d find the right group of people / community / location that would make me happy (without having to put in any effort).

-When I turned 30, my husband was in Afghanistan with the Marine Corps, but I wasn’t going to let such a big milestone go to waste.
+When I turned 30, my then-partner was in Afghanistan with the Marine Corps, but I wasn’t going to let such a big milestone go to waste.
 I booked a vacation for myself at a swanky hotel with a natural hot spring in Upstate New York.
 That was the first time I’d EVER taken a vacation by myself.
-Also, because my husband was overseas, that was the first time I’d ever spend such a long period of time, day in + day out, mostly by myself.
+Also, because my then-partner was overseas, that was the first time I’d ever spend such a long period of time, day in + day out, mostly by myself.

 Something in me shifted + I often say my “fuck it” mode finally turned on.
 I was sick of trying to fit in with EVERYONE.
 I was me.
 Some people will like me + some people won’t.
 That’s OK.
 Being accepted by thousands or millions of people won’t help me appreciate who I am.
 It won’t make it easier for me to live in the body + mind I have.